 Economics and Catholic Social Thought

-Now in its seventh year, the Annual Conference on Economics and Catholic Social Thought brings together leading economists, social theorists, ethicists, and bishops to discuss and debate state-of-the-art research relevant to important economic and social issues and the life of the Church itself.
+Now in its ninth year, the Conference on Economics and Catholic Social Thought brings together leading economists, social theorists, ethicists, and bishops to discuss and debate state-of-the-art research relevant to important economic and social issues and the life of the Church itself.